Beware of potential interview pitfalls

 - If you have a legitimate reason for withholding certain information then politely say it’s confidential or proprietary.
 Never say “no comment.”

 - They’re interviewing you — so stay honest.
 “For a while I felt like I’m speaking on behalf of the campaign, and I am.
 But it’s also just my own voice.
 If I don’t know the answer, I’ll admit it freely, even if I know others in the campaign do.
 I don’t need to guess.
 If I’m talking to a print journalist, I’ll offer to get back to them when I have the information they need.”

 - Slow down.
 Especially on live interviews, the tendency can be to speed up.
 Slow yourself down.
 Breathe.

 - And practice, practice, practice.
-“When I’m preparing for an interview, I develop a short list of key talking points I want to make sure to get across.
+One campaigner suggests: “When I’m preparing for an interview, I develop a short list of key talking points I want to make sure to get across.
 Then I develop a list of questions I may be asked (including basics, friendly, unfriendly), think about the best way to answer them that keeps hitting on those key talking points, also identifying any key phrases, pivots, facts I want to impart, and tone.
 Then I ask my partner to ask me those questions (and any he comes up with on his own, or follow up questions) over and over again until I can answer them comfortably and naturally, but ensuring I’m hitting the talking points, using the best arguments I can and the best tone.”